aduffy70/Protocols/GSH-GSSG-Glo_assay.md

 The Total Glutathione assay works by lysing the cells and reducing GSSG to GSH with Total Glutathione Lysis Reagent (provided in the kit) so all the Glutathione is GSH.
 Then the GSH and a Luciferin Generation Reagent (provided) are acted upon by GST (provided) producing Luciferin.
 Luciferin Detection Reagent (provided) reacts with the Luciferin to produce light.
 More light = More Luciferin = More GSH and GSSG.

-The GSSG-only assay works similarly, but uses a Oxidized Glutathione Lysis Reagent (provided) that lyses the cells, and blocks the GSH present in the cells, leaving only the GSSG to be converted to GSH.
+The GSSG-only assay works similarly, but uses a Oxidized Glutathione Lysis Reagent (provided) that lyses the cells and blocks the GSH present in the cells, leaving only the GSSG to be converted to GSH.
 The rest of the assay is the same as above.
 More light = More Luciferin = More GSSG.

-Because the light detection needs to happen in opaque white plates, either the cells need to be cultured in white plates (preferred method) or the lysate + Luciferin Detection Agent needs to be transfered from a normal culture plate to a white plate before measuring luminescence, taking care to transfer equal volumes for each well.
+Because the light detection needs to happen in opaque white plates, either the cells need to be cultured in white plates (preferred method) or the lysate + Reagents need to be transfered from a normal culture plate to a white plate before measuring luminescence, taking care to transfer equal volumes for each well.

 A standard curve should be generated to quantify how much light is produced by different amounts of GSH using the Total Glutathione assay.
 Make multiple dilutions from a known quantity of GSH (provided with the kit), and run them through the entire assay process.